How to Fix “Mac Startup Disk Full” Error on your Mac

 Everyone keeps their house clean, but surprisingly, many Mac users neglect cleaning their Macs.
 The result?
-An annoying Mac startup disk full message.
+An annoying "Your startup disk is almost full" message.
 But don’t worry, MacKeeper has got you covered — from how to check disk space on Mac to a thorough disk cleanup.
 Let’s see how to fix these common frustrations.
+So, here is how to fix the startup disk full error on your Mac:

 We’ve all been there.
 When you’re running out of storage space, every megabyte counts.
 There are dozens of ways to free up space on Mac, but first let’s find out how the Mac startup disk gets full in the first place.